emiliolehoucq/predictive-modeling-workshop/README.md

 You'll need R and `tidyverse`, `janitor`, `robustHD`, `skimr`, `ggcorrplot`, `glmnet`, `glmnetUtils`, `ranger`, `vip`, `pdp`, `xgboost`, `nnet`, `caret`, `ALEPlot`.

+I'm using version 4.0.2 of R and the last version of all packages.

 There are other implementations of some of the models we'll cover in R. I included another package for boosted trees and another for neural networks in the notes.

 ## Data